jim-easterbrook/Photini/src/doc/other/localisation.rst

 ^^^^^^^^^^^^^^^^^^

 This uses Transifex_ as described above.
-The documentation strings are in resources with names like "src..gettext/manual.pot (transifex)".
+The documentation strings are in resources with names like "src..gettext/manual.pot (master)".

 See the :ref:`notes <localisation-documentation-notes>` below for things to be aware of when translating the documentation.